bretello/fancycompleter/README.md

 The default and preferred way to get colors is to use `pyrepl`.
-However, there is no way to tell CPython to use `pyrepl` instead of the built-in readline at the interactive prompt: this means that even if we install our completer inside pyrepl\'s readline library, the interactive prompt won\'t see it.
+However, there is no way to tell CPython to use `pyrepl` instead of the built-in readline at the interactive prompt: this means that even if we install our completer inside pyrepl's readline library, the interactive prompt won't see it.

 The issue is simply solved by avoiding to use the built-in prompt: instead, we use a pure Python replacement based on